 *Walk-ins are available to meet with peer advisors

 - Listen attentively to your questions and concerns, and maintain confidentiality.

 - Respect your unique interests, abilities, and circumstances.

 - Help you explore a variety of academic options that support your personal and career interests.

-- Explain the various Communication/Psychology/Social Work degree requirements.
+- Explain the various Communication/Psychology/Film and Media Arts/Urban Ecology/Civil and Environmental Engineering/Electrical Engineering/Computer Engineering degree requirements.

 - Assist you in building an appropriate class schedule.

 - Refer you to appropriate campus resources as needed.